asessofia/DocumentSearch/README.md

 How to handle too many requests per second?
 	Answer: This can be achieved by making use of multiprocessing.
 Let’s say if we have a CPU with 4 cores we will be able to handle 4 requests at a time.
 And if these requests are heavy then only we should use multiprocessing.
 Otherwise another solution would be to host heavy code somewhere else with scalability and better hardware to do extensive task while we manage the number of requests with simple threading and call this function which is hosted somewhere else on better hardware.
 I.e. Separating the searching and request handling tasks.

-The results of 2 million random search

-Above picture shows the time counted and printed in the script itself.

-Above picture shows method_name, execution count, time in millisecond and own time as measured by the profiler.

 As you can see here pre-processing takes most of the time as in the current script it is happening every time the object of class is created, but in the real system that would be done only once hence saving us a lot of time.